Social Media Policy

 - In particular, department personnel are prohibited from the following:

-- Do not divulge information gained by reason of their authority; make any statements, speeches, appearances, and endorsements; or publish materials that could reasonably be considered to represent the views or positions of their department without express authorization.
+- Do not divulge information gained because of their authority; make any statements, speeches, appearances, and endorsements; or publish materials that could reasonably be considered to represent the views or positions of their department without express authorization.

 - To not be subject to civil litigation, do not: